NicoloMoretti/barracks/docs/scripting-guide.md

   For example, (up-lerp-tiles \<Point1\> \<Point2\> \<Value\>) will not modify Point1 (or was it Point2?
 No need to remember it!).

-  If you whish to use the new calculated point, you can do:
+  If you whish to use the new calculated point, you can do (pseudo-code):

   aVariableName := (up-lerp-tiles \<Point1\> \<Point2\> \<Value\>) + \<2,19\>